50 ways to be ridiculously generous — and feel ridiculously good.

 Day 14: Be like Diane von Furstenberg and start your day by sending out one email specifically designed to help somebody else — without directly benefiting you at all — before you do anything else.
 Make introductions, send some encouragement, offer a helpful resource or link.

 Day 15: Prowl through your closet and donate some treasures to Dress For Success — or its equivalent, in your country.
-You’ll de-clutter your wardrobe + help a struggling lady look like a star at her next job interview.
+You’ll de-clutter your wardrobe and help a struggling lady look like a star at her next job interview.

 Day 18: Tip generously.
 Not sure how much?
 This is how much.
 Except double it.